chmc-mcmc/r/README.md

 Need expm package to compute sqrtm.

-If depend on numerical difference to compute derivatives, than use pracma package.
+Can compute derivatives automatically using pracma package.